Track 1 School Clubs

-Often referred to as Education For Mobilization, this program is where we are able support frontline youth leadership by meeting young people where they're at, in school.
+Often referred to as Education For Mobilization, school organizing is where we are able support frontline youth leadership by meeting young people where they're at, in school.
 We aim to educate, build, and support the perspectives, realities, and decisions of youth who are most affected by the climate crisis.
 We often do this through clubs, presentations, and workshops.

 Presentations are a wonderful way to help students connect the climate crisis to their everyday lives.
 From forest fire smoke inhalation to radioactive shipyards, thousands of young people are already affected by climate injustice.
 Additionally, presentations are a great way for non-frontline communities to learn about how climate injustice has affected historically marginalized communities.
 These presentations also serve to connect with students to begin clubs that serve as an easy and accessible route to real grassroots organizing.